What You May Not Know About Eating Disorders:

 Eating disorders in men are on the rise: While the majority of eating disorder patients are female, men can develop them, and we are seeing the numbers among men and boys climbing as the media now presents similarly unrealistic body ideals for men (e.g., the Abercrombie & Fitch models).
 In addition, historically, men may not have presented in treatment as frequently as women due to shame or failure to recognize their symptoms as disordered (because of their gender).
 Now, they may be a bit more comfortable seeking treatment as our culture becomes more fluent in eating disorders and there’s more of an understanding that they affect men, too.
 In the past, we may have underestimated the rates in men because they did not seek help as frequently in women.

 You cannot judge from someone’s weight or shape whether or not a disorder exists.
 Underweight does not necessarily mean a disorder.
 Without a clinical interview, it is impossible to determine if an eating disorder exists.
 An underweight person may be ill or hypermetabolic.
-People who struggle with bulimia, for example, may be underweight, at a healthy weight, or even overweight.
-Those who are heavier do not, by definition, have a problematic relationship with food.
-Genetic and metabolic factors might be at play, and we need to accept natural diversity in body size without pathologizing it.
+Those in larger bodies do not, by definition, have a problematic relationship with food.
+If someone in a larger body does have an eating disorder, it’s impossible to know this person’s diagnosis without assessment.
+We need to accept natural diversity in body size without pathologizing it.

-Some believe an eating disorder to be either a Caucasian problem or a “rich person’s disease.”
+Some believe an eating disorder to be either a white problem or a “rich person’s disease.”
 Not true.
 Eating disorders affect all races, ethnicities, and socio-economic backgrounds.

 Eating Disorder Myths: